 Despite some differences in their story, Vue and React have a few things in common.
 As they both were created by really experienced developers, they are both built on some similar good practices.

-What makes virtual DOM different from the regular one?
+(What makes virtual DOM different from the regular one?
 In the case of the latter, the whole document gets updated when even the slightest change happens.
 However, when it comes to virtual DOM, what gets updated are only the parts of the document in which the change has happened.
 In other words, updates with virtual DOM are faster, and this makes the website/app run more smoothly.
-As both Vue and React make use of this idea, they are quite similar in terms of performance.
+As both Vue and React make use of this idea, they are quite similar in terms of performance.)

 But it’s not necessarily an advantage of Vue from a business perspective.
 Vue is easier to learn partly because it doesn’t put so many restrictions as React on the purely coding part of the job.
 This can lead to poorer code, potentially more difficult to debug.
-Combine this with an inexperienced developer, and you may end up in a situation where you dedicate more time to fix things than implementing the desired updates.
+Combine this with an inexperienced developer, and you may end up in a situation where you dedicate more time to fixing things than implementing the desired updates.

 Let’s compare it to some data from GitHub.

-(React vs Vue GitHub data as of 31st of August 2019)
+(React vs Vue GitHub data as of 21st of December 2021)

-Personally, we would recommend having a look, especially at the number of contributors and the number of commits.
+Personally, we would recommend having a look specifically at the number of contributors and the number of commits.
 These especially show the popularity of each framework.